 - 1. Produce the VA's Certificate of Eligibility by the first day of class; - 2.
 Provide written request to be certified; - 3.
 Provide additional information needed to properly certify the enrollment as described in other institutional policies (see our VA School Certifying Official for all requirements).

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).

-2024 CATALOG ADDENDUM
+2025 CATALOG ADDENDUM

 Paul Mitchell The School Chicago requires applicants and students to check for updates to the catalog at paulmitchell.edu/chicago.
-Paul Mitchell The School Lombard requires applicants and students to check for updates to the catalog at paulmitchell.edu/lombard.